Ciudad Juárez: In popular culture

-Economy and infrastructure
+Economy

 The El Paso Regional Economic Development Corporation indicated that Ciudad Juárez is the metropolis absorbing "more new industrial real estate space than any other North American city."
 The Financial Times Group through its publication The Foreign Direct Investment Magazine ranked Ciudad Juárez as the "City of the Future" for 2007–2008.
 The El Paso–Juárez area is a major manufacturing center.
 CommScope, Electrolux, Bosch, Foxconn, Flextronics, Lexmark, Delphi, Visteon, Johnson Controls, Toro, Lear, Boeing, Cardinal Health, Yazaki, Sumitomo, and Siemens are some of the foreign companies that have chosen Ciudad Juárez for business operations.

 The Mexican state of Chihuahua is frequently among the top five states in Mexico with the most foreign investment.
 Many foreign retail, banking, and fast-food businesses have locations within Juárez.

 In the 1990s, traditional brick kilns made up a big part of the economic informal sector.
 These were typically located in the poorer regions of Juárez.
 The kilns used open-air fires, where certain materials that were burned generated a lot of air pollution.
 Along with rapid industrialization, small brick kilns have been a big contributor to the high amount of air pollution in Ciudad Juárez.
 While the Ciudad Juárez economy has largely been dependent on Maquiladora program, business leaders have undertaken initiatives to upskill and secure the city are larger stake in the global manufacturing economy.
 Technology Hub is a business incubator that works with regionally based companies, on programs in skill development, and the transition into automation and industry 4.0.

+Juárez is known for being a leading export city.
+International sales of Juárez in 2020 were US$54.9B, 13.7 percent more than the previous year.
+The products with the highest level of international sales in 2020 were data processing machines and data processing units, not elsewhere specified or included elsewhere (US$22.8B), electrical wires and cables (US$3.89B), and instruments and appliances used in medical sciences (US$2.78B).
+International purchases of Juárez in 2020 were US$48.3B, 16.7 percent more than the previous year.
+The products with the highest level of international purchases in 2020 were Electronic Integrated Circuits (US$9.96B), Parts and Accessories of Machines (US$8B), and data processing machines and data processing units, not elsewhere specified or included elsewhere (US$4.51B).